tdwg/website/content/pages/community/esp/mineralogy/index.md

 for review.
 The repository configuration and function will follow existing TDWG practices.

-2. Assemble a team of professionals with expertise in mineralogy and experience in projects involving the standardization of collections data, especially those associated with earth sciences.
-This will allow the group to optimize outcomes through expert analysis and consensus across key subject areas.

-3. Survey the current inventory of data standardization efforts/projects in the mineralogical and related collections communities.
+2. Survey the current inventory of data standardization efforts (classification hierarchies, controlled vocabularies, schemas, etc.) in the mineralogical and related collections communities.

-4. Solicit the mineralogical collections community for current collections data management policies and practices.
-Heterogeneity is prioritized over homogeneity in community responses to maximize use case variability and negate the risk of gaps in procedures.

-5. Finalize a vocabulary at the specimen-level (in contrast to the collection or institutional level) through community deliberation and consensus within the task group, the parent ESP Interest Group, and the wider TDWG community.
+3. Finalize a vocabulary at the specimen-level (in contrast to the collection or institutional level) through community deliberation and consensus within the task group, the parent ESP Interest Group, and the wider TDWG community.

-6. In adherence to guidelines in the TDWG Standards Documentation Standard (SDS), submit final deliverables (see *Deliverables* section below) for review in accordance with TDWG by-laws ([https://www.tdwg.org/about/process/](https://www.tdwg.org/about/process/) for the ratification of standards.
+4. In adherence to guidelines in the TDWG Standards Documentation Standard (SDS), submit final deliverables (see *Deliverables* section below) for review in accordance with TDWG by-laws ([https://www.tdwg.org/about/process/](https://www.tdwg.org/about/process/) for the ratification of standards.

-All results from surveys/assessments/solicitations listed above will be published to the task force GitHub Repository with any required supplemental/supporting documentation.
+*All results from surveys/assessments/solicitations listed above will be published to the task force GitHub Repository with any required supplemental/supporting documentation.*

 ### Deliverables